stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

   In the summer of 1913 I began to display signs of ennui and flagging interest, and to hint to various associates that a change might soon be expected in me.
-I spoke of returning memories of my earlier life&mdash;though most auditors judged me insincere, since all the recollections I gave were casual, and such as might have been learned from my old private papers.
+I spoke of returning memories of my earlier life--though most auditors judged me insincere, since all the recollections I gave were casual, and such as might have been learned from my old private papers.
 About the middle of August I returned to Arkham and reopened my long-closed house in Crane St. Here I installed a mechanism of the most curious aspect, constructed piecemeal by different makers of scientific apparatus in Europe and America, and guarded carefully from the sight of anyone intelligent enough to analyse it.
-Those who did see it&mdash;a workman, a servant, and the new housekeeper&mdash;say that it was a queer mixture of rods, wheels, and mirrors, though only about two feet tall, one foot wide, and one foot thick.
+Those who did see it--a workman, a servant, and the new housekeeper--say that it was a queer mixture of rods, wheels, and mirrors, though only about two feet tall, one foot wide, and one foot thick.
 The central mirror was circular and convex.
 All this is borne out by such makers of parts as can be located.

   On the evening of Friday, Sept.
 26, I dismissed the housekeeper and the maid till noon of the next day.
 Lights burned in the house till late, and a lean, dark, curiously foreign-looking man called in an automobile.
 It was about 1 a.m. that the lights were last seen.
-At 2:15 a.m. a policeman observed the place in darkness, but with the stranger&rsquo;s motor still at the curb.
-By four o&rsquo;clock the motor was certainly gone.
+At 2:15 a.m. a policeman observed the place in darkness, but with the stranger's motor still at the curb.
+By four o'clock the motor was certainly gone.
 It was at six that a hesitant, foreign voice on the telephone asked Dr. Wilson to call at my house and bring me out of a peculiar faint.
-This call&mdash;a long-distance one&mdash;was later traced to a public booth in the North Station in Boston, but no sign of the lean foreigner was ever unearthed.
+This call--a long-distance one--was later traced to a public booth in the North Station in Boston, but no sign of the lean foreigner was ever unearthed.

-  When the doctor reached my house he found me unconscious in the sitting-room&mdash;in an easy-chair with a table drawn up before it.
+  When the doctor reached my house he found me unconscious in the sitting-room--in an easy-chair with a table drawn up before it.
 On the polished table-top were scratches shewing where some heavy object had rested.
 The queer machine was gone, nor was anything afterward heard of it.
 Undoubtedly the dark, lean foreigner had taken it away.
 In the library grate were abundant